NSGOmega/event-planner/README.md

 # event-planner
 Event planner is a simple console application built in Java.
 Use the Event Planner to automatically calculate your expenses for an upcoming event and neatly print out your needed ticket sales to break even.

-Feel free to do whatever you'd like with the code